Boris Johnson 'nearly swept out to sea and drowned' during holiday in Scotland last year, according to recent report

-During his Scottish holiday, Mr Johnson and his wife Carrie Johnson, their son, Wilfred, and dog, Dilyn, stayed in a three-bedroom cottage at the remote Applecross peninsula in the West coast of Scotland last August.
+During his Scottish holiday last August, Mr Johnson and his wife Carrie Johnson, their son, Wilfred, and dog, Dilyn, stayed in a remote three-bedroom cottage on the Applecross peninsula on the West coast.

-However, according to recent reports from The Times, Mr Johnson was nearly swept out to sea and had to be rescued by protection officers when he was out either paddle-boarding or canoeing during his stay.
+But according to recent reports from The Times, Mr Johnson was nearly swept out to sea and had to be rescued by his protection officers when he was out either paddle-boarding or canoeing during his stay.

-Posting via Twitter, Steven Swinford, political editor for The Times, wrote: “Boris Johnson nearly swept out during his last holiday in Scotland, The Times has been told
+Reporting initially on Twitter, Times political editor Steven Swinford wrote: “Boris Johnson nearly swept out during his last holiday in Scotland, The Times has been told.

 "He went paddleboarding/canoeing and got into trouble.